-489 In contrast to Experiment 1, observers did not integrate head and body cues differently across 490 allocentric and egocentric FoR in Experiment 2.
-Participants in Experiment 1 showed a stronger 491 overshoot effect of the body during the egocentric compared to the allocentric FoR, whereas 492 participants in Experiment 2 were influenced by the body to the same extent across FoR; this was 493 confirmed by a significant interaction between experiment and FoR in the exploratory analysis (Table 494 2).
-Given that the eye-region, a salient directional cue, is not visible in Experiment 1, it is possible 495 that the relative weightings of head, body, and eye-region information differ to their weightings in 496 Experiment 2.
-Where there is increased uncertainty for the eye-region cue in Experiment 1, the 497 relative weights attached to the eye-region and potentially the head orientation will be reduced, 498 consequently increasing the weighting of the body cue and increasing the overshoot effect, 499 particularly in the egocentric condition where the body cue is most salient.
-This is consistent with 500 previous discussions by Perrett and colleagues (1992) and Otsuka and colleagues (2014), who assume 501 that weights attached to each directional cue during gaze perception are not fixed, but vary according 502 to the viewing conditions (Gamer & Hecht, 2007), context (Balsdon & Clifford, 2018), and the 503 information available within the stimuli.
+In contrast to Experiment 1, observers did not integrate head and body cues differently across allocentric and egocentric FoR in Experiment 2.
+Participants in Experiment 1 showed a stronger overshoot effect of the body during the egocentric compared with the allocentric FoR, whereas participants in Experiment 2 were influenced by the body to the same extent across FoR; this was confirmed by a significant interaction between experiment and FoR in the exploratory analysis (Table 2).
+Given that the eye-region, a salient directional cue, is not visible in Experiment 1, it is possible that the relative weightings of head, body, and eye-region information differ to their weightings in Experiment 2.
+Where there is increased uncertainty for the eye-region cue in Experiment 1, the relative weights attached to the eye-region and potentially the head orientation will be reduced, consequently increasing the weighting of the body cue and increasing the overshoot effect, particularly in the egocentric condition where the body cue is most salient.
+This is consistent with previous discussions by Perrett and colleagues (1992) and Otsuka and colleagues (2014), who assume that weights attached to each directional cue during gaze perception are not fixed, but vary according to the viewing conditions (Gamer & Hecht, 2007), context (Balsdon & Clifford, 2018), and the information available within the stimuli.

-505 Unlike Experiment 1, a relationship between autistic traits and the influence of the body on 506 interaction perception was observed in Experiment 2; participants with higher AQ scores had higher 507 body influence values (i.e. exhibiting a stronger overshoot effect) than those with lower AQ scores.
-508 The marginal interaction between autistic traits and FoR in Experiment 2 (Table 1) demonstrated that 509 observers with high AQ scores were influenced more by the body in the egocentric than in the 510 allocentric condition; this effect was supported by a significant three-way interaction between autistic 511 traits, FoR, and experiment in the exploratory analysis (Table 2).
-Notably, the only difference 512 between Experiments 1 and 2 was the visibility of the eye-regions of the dyads; thus, it is possible that 513 the discrepancies in findings across experiments is due to whether or not the eye-region is visible to 514 observers.
-As previously discussed, autistic individuals utilise eye information less than non-autistic 515 participants when making judgments about gaze (Mihalache et al., 2020), and focus more on body 516 information than head and eye information in a spatial cueing paradigm (Ashwin et al., 2015).
-517 Additionally, the gaze aversion hypothesis (Kylliäinen & Hietanen, 2006; Joseph, Ehrman, McNally, 518 et al., 2008; Hutt & Ounsted, 1966; Kliemann, Dziobek, Hatri, et al., 2009) suggests that autistic 519 individuals actively avoid looking towards the eye-region because they find the eyes aversive.
-520 Accordingly, individuals reporting more autistic traits in Experiment 2 might assign lower weightings 521 to eye-region and head orientation cues of dyads when perceiving interactions, thus becoming more 522 susceptible to the repulsive effect of the body.
+Unlike Experiment 1, a relationship between autistic traits and the influence of the body on interaction perception was observed in Experiment 2; participants with higher AO scores had higher body influence values (i.e., exhibiting a stronger overshoot effect) than those with lower AQ scores.
+The marginal interaction between autistic traits and FoR in Experiment 2 (Table 1) demonstrated that observers with high AQ scores were influenced more by the body in the egocentric than in the allocentric condition; this effect was supported by a significant three-way interaction between autistic traits, FoR, and experiment in the exploratory analysis (Table 2).
+Notably, the only difference between Experiments 1 and 2 was the visibility of the eye-regions of the dyads; thus, it is possible that the discrepancies in findings across experiments are due to whether or not the eye-region is visible to observers.
+As previously discussed, autistic individuals utilise eve information less than non-autistic participants when making judgements about gaze (Mihalache et al., 2020) and focus more on body information than head and eye information in a spatial cueing paradigm (Ashwin et al., 2015).
+In addition, the gaze aversion hypothesis (Hutt & Ounsted, 1966; Joseph et al., 2008; Kliemann et al., 2010; Kylliäinen & Hietanen, 2006) suggests that autistic individuals actively avoid looking towards the eye-region because they find the eyes aversive.
+Accordingly, individuals reporting more autistic traits in Experiment 2 might assign lower weightings to eye-region and head orientation cues of dyads when perceiving interactions, thus becoming more susceptible to the repulsive effect of the body.